-There are few moments harder for a parent than leaving your baby or toddler at child care for the first time.
+Few moments are harder for a parent than leaving your baby or toddler at child care for the first time.
 Your stomach may clench with nerves, your head may swim with doubt.
-No one, you tell yourself, knows your baby like you do.
+No one, you tell yourself, knows your baby like you do!

-But if you’ve found the right place, you can have peace of mind knowing your little one is growing, thriving and learning while you work or go to school.
+But once you’ve found the right place, you can gain peace of mind knowing your little one is growing, thriving and learning while you work or go to school.

 Quality infant and toddler care, with low child-to-teacher ratios, is always the hardest type of child care to find.
-That means expectant parents need to start looking before their baby is born, Coleman says.
+That means expectant parents should start looking before their baby is born, Coleman says.

-- Reach out for help: The Early Learning Coalition of Palm Beach County has a Child Care Resource & Referral team set up to answer parents’ questions about local child care, including help paying for care.
+- Reach out for help: Early Learning Coalition of Palm Beach County has a Child Care Resource & Referral team to answer parents’ questions about local child care, including help paying for it.
 The team can narrow your search for child-care locations.
-For more information, call 561.514.3300.
+For more information, call 561-514-3300.

 - Check the license: Before you visit any child-care site, make sure it’s licensed.
-Do not consider unlicensed child care settings!
-Contact the Florida Department of Children & Families, which provides licensure information, as well as the child-care site’s most recent inspections.
+Do not consider unlicensed child-care settings!
+Consult Florida Department of Children & Families, which provides licensure information and the child-care site’s most recent inspections.

 - Ask for a tour: Most child-care locations will give you a tour even if you drop in unexpectedly.
-For that first visit, though, you should call and schedule a time to sit down with the owner-operator/director and get a full tour.
-That way you have time to look around rather than risk having a rushed meeting.
+For that first visit, though, you should call and schedule a time to sit with the owner-operator/director and get a full tour.
+That way, you have time to look around rather than risk a rushed meeting.

-- Visit again: If you are seriously considering a child-care site, visit several times and spend some time in the classroom where your child will be.
+- Visit again: If you're seriously considering a child-care site, visit several times and spend some time in the classroom where your child will be.
 Watch the teacher-child interaction.
 Do you see a nurturing relationship?
 Do you feel good about what’s going on in the classroom?